Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Introduction

-A major contribution of this paper is the new proof strategy to establish local convergence rates.
-For that we argue by contradiction, first assuming that the LSE has a slower local rate.
-Based on that, we then construct a local perturbation with smaller least squares loss.
-This means then, that the original estimator was not the LSE and leads to the desired contradiction.
-The construction of the local perturbation and the verification of a smaller least squares loss are both non-standard and involved.
-We believe that this strategy can be generalized to various extensions of the setup considered here.
+A major contribution of this paper is the proof strategy to establish local convergence rates.
+For that, we argue by contradiction, first assuming that the LSE has a slower local rate.
+Afterwards, we construct a local perturbation with smaller least squares loss.
+This means that the original estimator was not the LSE, leading to the desired contradiction.
+While a similar strategy has been followed for shape-constrained estimation in \cite{MR2546798, MR1891742}, the construction of the local perturbation and the verification of a smaller least squares loss for Lipschitz functions are both non-standard and involved.
+We believe that these arguments can be generalized to various extensions beyond Lipschitz function classes.

 The paper is structured as follows.
 In Section \ref{sec.main}, we state the new upper and lower bounds on the local convergence rate.
-This section is followed by a discussion on the imposed doubling condition as well as few examples in Section \ref{sec.examples}.
+This section precedes a discussion on the imposed doubling condition and examples in Section \ref{sec.examples}.
 Section \ref{sec.proof_strategy} gives a high-level overview of the new proof strategy to establish local convergence rates.
-Application to transfer learning is then discussed in Section \ref{sec:TL} and, finally, a brief literature review and an outlook is provided in Section \ref{sec:discussion}.
-Proofs are deferred to the Appendix.
+The full proof can be found in Section \ref{sec.proof}.
+Applications to transfer learning are discussed in Section \ref{sec:TL}.
+Section \ref{sec:discussion} provides a brief literature review and an outlook.
+The remaining proofs are deferred to the supplement \cite{supplement}.